GLOBAL MARKETS-Investors rush to bonds on economy fears

 By Herbert Lash and Steven C. Johnson

-NEW YORK, June 1 (Reuters) - Yields on U.S. and European debt fell to record lows Friday and stock markets plunged after a weak U.S. jobs report aggravated fear of a global slump and sent investors scurrying for safety.
+NEW YORK, June 1 (Reuters) - Yields on U.S. Treasury debt fell to record lows o n F riday and stock markets plunged after a weak U.S. jobs report aggravated fear of a global slump and sent investors scurrying for safety.

 The data, which showed U.S. job growth at its weakest in a year, underscored a growing sense that the U.S. economy is not immune to weakness in Europe, where Spain is struggling to support its banks, or to slower growth in China.

-U.S. and European stock indexes fell sharply, with the U.S. benchmark Standard & Poor’s 500 index sliding more than 2 percent, while crude oil hit a 16-month low of less than $98 per barrel.
+U.S. and European stock indexes fell sharply, with the U.S. benchmark Standard & Poor’s 500 down 2 percent, while crude oil hit a 16-month low beneath $98 per barrel.

 Poor Chinese manufacturing data and dismal European reports on factory activity added to the anxiety, staking gold to its biggest one-day rally in more than two years.